-- We assessed the investment valuation accounting policy for compliance with International Financial Reporting Standards and best practice and we ensured that the investment valuations are measured in accordance with the stated policy. - We have understood the Manager and the Administrator's processes, internal controls and methodology applied in assessing the fair value of the investment portfolio.
-We discussed with the Manager the valuation basis and investment performance during the year and considered this activity when tailoring our approach to testing valuations accordingly.
-All the investments, both fund investments and direct investments, are valued by a third party (whether that be the underlying investee manager / general partner in the case of a fund investment, or by a sponsor in the case of direct company investment) and the valuations are adjusted by the Manager when considered appropriate. - We applied audit methodology to select an appropriate sample of investments (based on industry sector, materiality and complexity of the valuations), and for the selected sample, we independently obtained and confirmed the investment valuations to the latest available capital account statements, sponsor reports or other form of valuation support received directly from the underlying investee managers, general partners, sponsors or administrators.
-For relevant investments, we obtained and reviewed the valuation paper prepared to understand and challenge the critical accounting estimates, judgements and valuation methodologies adopted to determine the fair value of the underlying investments,
+- We assess the investment valuation accounting policy for compliance with International Financial Reporting Standards and best practice and we ensured that the investment valuations are measured in accordance with the stated policy. - We have understood the Manager's and the Administrator's processes, internal controls, and methodology applied in assessing the fair value of the investment portfolio.
+We discussed with the Manager the valuation basis and investment performance during the year and considered this activity when tailoring our approach to testing valuations.
+All of the investments, both investments in unquoted funds and direct investments in unquoted companies, are valued by a third party (whether that be the underlying investee manager / general partner in the case of a fund investment, or by a sponsor in the case of a direct company investment) and the valuations may be adjusted by the Manager when considered appropriate. - We applied audit methodology to select an appropriate sample of investments (based on materiality and nature of the valuations) and for the selected sample, we agreed the investment valuations to independently obtained our audit work and is considered a key audit matter.

-- For those investment valuations included in our sample, that are subject to higher levels of estimates or judgements, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and assessed the reliability of the information used in the valuations.
-We note that despite the higher levels of complexity implicit in certain valuations, there are limited judgemental adjustments made by the Manager to the reported valuations provided by the underlying investee managers, general partners, sponsors or administrators.
-For those valuations that are subject to adjustments by the Manager we have sought supporting rationale for these adjustments, performed stress analysis to further evaluate the impact of reasonable alternate assumptions, and considered if there was any contrary evidence. - We considered the quality of information obtained through our confirmation process, as well as the date of the latest available information used to support these valuations at year end.
-This included a review of the latest audited financial statements of the underlying investment companies or funds, assessment of the appropriateness of the confirming parties supplying us with the requested valuation support, and the competence, capabilities and objectivity of any third-party valuation firms engaged by the confirming parties to assist with the valuations. - We highlight that in accordance with the investment valuation accounting policy, the Manager estimates fair value using the most recent financial information available at the year end.
-Therefore, the valuation of the portfolio at year end comprises both valuations reported as of 30 June 2022 and estimated valuations for 30 June 2022 based on the latest available information, adjusted for any known movements by the Manager.
-Of the investment balance at the year end, 87% is valued using 30 June 2022 valuations or reported NAV, and the remaining 13% is valued using an estimate of value at 30 June 2022.
-In order to assess the accuracy of the estimated 30 June valuations, we have considered the adequacy of the investment monitoring controls and the processes in place to enable the Manager to reliably estimate the year end fair value.
+- confirmations.
+For relevant investments, we obtained and reviewed the valuation paper prepared by the Manager to understand and challenge the critical accounting estimates, judgements and valuation methodologies adopted to determine the fair value of the underlying investments. - For those investment valuations included in our sample that are subject to higher levels of estimates or judgements, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and assessed the reliability of the information used in those valuations.
+For the valuation that is subject to adjustment by the Manager we have sought supporting rationale for this adjustment, performed stress analysis to further evaluate the impact of reasonable alternate assumptions, and considered if there was any contradictory evidence. - We considered the quality of information obtained through our confirmation process, as well as the date of the latest available information used to support the valuations at year end.
+This included a review of the latest audited financial statements of the underlying investment companies or funds, assessment of the appropriateness of the confirming parties supplying us with the requested valuation support, and the competence, capabilities, and objectivity of any third-party valuation firms engaged by the confirming parties to assist with the valuations. - As detailed in notes 1 and 2 to the financials, the Manager estimates fair value using the most recent financial information available at the year end.
+Therefore, the valuation of the portfolio at year end comprises both valuations reported as of 30 June 2023 and estimated valuations for 30 June 2023 based on the latest available information, adjusted for any known movements by the Manager.
+Of the investment balance at year end, 76% is valued using 30 June 2023 valuations or reported NAV, and the remaining 24% is valued using an estimate of the value at 30 June 2023.
+In order to assess the accuracy of the estimated 30 June valuations, we have considered the adequacy of the investment monitoring processes in place to enable the Manager to reliably estimate the year end fair value.